New Immigrant Medical Insurance

 Important: This section is only applicable to lawful permanent residents who did not gain their LPR status as the immediate relative of a U.S. citizen.

 If you had children before you became a lawful permanent resident, and your children did not physically accompany you to the United States, and you would now like your children to join you in the United States, your children may be eligible for following-to-join benefits.
 This means that you do not have to submit a separate Form I-130, Petition for Alien Relative, for your children, and your children will not have to wait any extra time for a visa number to become available.
-In this case, you can simply notify a U.S. consulate that you are a lawful permanent resident so that your children can apply for immigrant visas.
-If, however, you immigrated to the U.S. as an immediate relative of a U.S. citizen who did not or could not petition for your children, you will need to file a separate I-130, Petition for Alien Relative.
+In this case, you may simply notify a U.S. consulate that you are a lawful permanent resident so that your children can apply for immigrant visas.
+If, however, you immigrated to the U.S. as an immediate relative of a U.S. citizen who did or could not petition for your children, you would need to file a separate I-130, Petition for Alien Relative.

-• You immigrated on the basis of a diversity immigrant application
+• A diversity immigrant application

 Also, for your child to be eligible for following-to-join benefits, he or she must: